MicroEJ/docs/ApplicationDeveloperGuide/classpath.rst

 library is divided into an API and an implementation.
 A Foundation library API is composed of a name and a 2 digits version (e.g.
 ``EDC-1.3``) and follows the semantic versioning (:http:`http://semver.org`) specification.
-A Foundation library API only contains prototypes without code.
-Foundation library implementations are provided by MicroEJ Platforms.
-From a MicroEJ Classpath, Foundation library APIs dependencies are automatically mapped to the associated implementations provided by the Platform or the Virtual Device on which the application is being executed.
+A Foundation Library API only contains prototypes without code.
+Foundation Library implementations are provided by MicroEJ Platforms.
+From a MicroEJ Classpath, Foundation Library APIs dependencies are automatically mapped to the associated implementations provided by the Platform or the Virtual Device on which the application is being executed.

 A MicroEJ Add-On Library is a MicroEJ library that is implemented on top of MicroEJ Foundation Libraries (100% full Java code).
-A MicroEJ Add-on Library is distributed in a single JAR file, with a 3 digits version and provides its associated source code.
+A MicroEJ Add-On Library is distributed in a single JAR file, with a 3 digits version and provides its associated source code.

-Foundation and Add-on libraries are added to MicroEJ Classpath by the application developer as module dependencies (see :ref:`section.ivy.dependency.manager`).
+Foundation and Add-On Libraries are added to MicroEJ Classpath by the application developer as module dependencies (see :ref:`section.ivy.dependency.manager`).

 .. figure:: images/ClassPath_2.png